 TSplus creates by default an icon for the Portable Client Generator:

-It can also be accessed on the Server's tile of the AdminTool:
+It can also be accessed in the Sessions tab of the AdminTool:

 It enables you to create 3 types of connection clients which can be copied to the users' Desktop or onto a USB stick for portable use.